ericentin/nifsy/README.md

 ### **If you are going to use Nifsy on a BEAM without dirty schedulers, you must use the `+sfwi Interval` flag to set a scheduler forced wakeup interval.**

 The value is in milliseconds, and should be configured based on your application's needs.
 Lower values may result in increased overhead due to unnecessary scheduler wakeups, and a high value may result in increased time spent doing nothing.
+You can pass this to `elixir` and `iex` like `--erl "+sfwi 100"`.

 Depending on your application/architecture, this may or may not be OK.
 For instance, in a data pipeline, you may have a node which downloads a file, reads it into memory, transforms it, and then loads it into a database.
 If the node does nothing else, the fact that Nifsy FS ops block is probably not a big deal, as long as the `+sfwi` flag is set.